Manchester Phoenix: 2009–10 season

 The team finished the season in 3rd place, and qualified for the EPL post season play-offs.
-They defeated the Peterborough Phantons 6–5 on aggregate in the quarter-finals to progress to the finals weekend in Coventry, where they were defeated in their semi final by the Slough Jets.
+They defeated the Peterborough Phantoms 6–5 on aggregate in the quarter-finals to progress to the finals weekend in Coventry, where they were defeated in their semi final by the Slough Jets.

 2010–11 season

 On 27 March 2011, Manchester Phoenix played Swindon Wildcats at home on the last day of the season.
 Going into the game, Manchester Phoenix needed a single point to secure the league title.
 They beat Swindon 5–2 picking up two points and therefore were crowned league champions, earning the club's first major trophy.